RobertDeRose/nix-config/docs/src/operations/linux-builder.md

 - depends on a working Apple `container` installation and user session
 - bridge-free daemon access is still not the default path
 - the default builder image now depends on the published GHCR package being available
-- on-demand startup now works, but the helper and runtime still depend on Apple `container` staying healthy
+- on-demand startup and idle shutdown now work, but the helper and runtime still depend on Apple `container` staying healthy